-Embry-Riddle is a founding member of a multi-university coalition comprised of 21 research universities, the ASSURE Coalition.
+Embry-Riddle is a founding member of a multi-university ASSURE Coalition, comprised of 21 research universities.
 ASSURE was designated as the FAA’s Center of Excellence for Unmanned Aircraft Systems in May 2015.

 As a professional development, outreach and consulting organization, the Robertson Safety Institute offers opportunities for advanced professional training, consulting on safety projects with corporate partners and applied research activities.

-Established in 1998, the EFRC is helping to shape the future of human mobility, including clean, quiet flight, through research focused on four key areas: propulsion, unmanned autonomous vehicles (UAVs), manned flight control and the certification of new technologies.
+The EFRC is helping to shape the future of human mobility, including clean, quiet flight, through research focused on propulsion, unmanned autonomous vehicles, manned flight control and the certification of new technologies.

 This center collects, maintains and disseminates relevant bird strike data and bird strike research; promotes wildlife mitigation training, policies and plans; and bridges the gap between the scientific and community and stakeholders.